Initiatives

 How was this project funded?

-This project was implemented and funded by Duxbury Beach Reservation, Inc. It was made possible thanks to a MA Coastal Zone Management Coastal Resilience Grant, a federal North American Wetlands Conservation Act grant, and private donations raised during Duxbury Beach Reservation’s fundraising events.
+The 2023 project was implemented and funded by Duxbury Beach Reservation, Inc. It was made possible thanks to a MA Coastal Zone Management Coastal Resilience Grant, a federal North American Wetlands Conservation Act grant, and private donations raised during Duxbury Beach Reservation’s fundraising events.
 No Town of Duxbury tax dollars went towards this work.
+In 2024, our project was supported bu hundreds of generous donors.

 Who were the project partners?

-Woods Hole Group acted as the project engineer and construction oversight, Duxbury Construction was the selected contractor, and MA Coastal Zone Management provided grant funding and expertise.
+Woods Hole Group acted as the project engineer and construction oversight, Duxbury Construction was the selected contractor, and in 2023 MA Coastal Zone Management provided grant funding and expertise.

 What “work” occurs after the nourishment project is completed?